cover-me/qtplot/README.md

 ![alt tag](screenshot.png)
 This screenshot is taken from the forked project.
-Newer screenshots are available at the end of this document.
+Newer (but not the newest) screenshots are available at the end of this document.

 ## Introduction